Understanding Our Changing Climate

 Our Fish Species Climate Vulnerability Assessment Methodology provides decision-makers with information on the relative vulnerability of fish species with expected changes in climate and ocean conditions.
 The methodology uses information on species life history characteristics, species distributions and projected future climate, and ocean conditions to estimate the relative vulnerability of fish species to changes in abundance.

-The changing climate is affecting our nation’s valuable living marine resources and the people, businesses, and communities that depend on them.
+Changing climate and oceans are affecting the nation’s valuable living marine resources and the people, businesses, and communities that depend on them.
 From warming oceans and rising seas, to droughts and ocean acidification, scientists expect these impacts to increase with continued changes in the planet’s climate system.

 Regional fishery management councils develop fishery ecosystem plans to: